usdoj-crt/beta-ada/_pages/_resources/web-rule-first-steps.md

 2. **Preexisting conventional electronic documents (PDFs, word processor file formats, presentation file formats, and spreadsheet file formats)**

     - **Remember:**
-        - To qualify for this exception, your conventional electronic documents must be “preexisting,” meaning that they were posted before your public entity’s deadline for complying with this rule (see Action Step 2).
+        - To qualify for this exception, your conventional electronic documents must be “preexisting,” meaning that they were posted before your public entity’s deadline for complying with the rule (see Action Step 2).
 The exception does not apply to new content posted after the compliance deadline.

         - This exception does not apply to documents that are currently used to access the public entity’s services, programs, or activities.